pigmonkey/nmtrust/README.md

 * Stop all units when connected to untrusted networks.
 * Stop all units when connected to no network, and then start units that are marked `allow_offline`.

+### User Units

+User units may be specified by adding `,user:username` to the unit entry in the trusted unit file.
+For example, if the user `pigmonkey` has a unit `ssh-tunnel.service` that should only be started on trusted networks:

+    # echo 'ssh-tunnel.service,user:pigmonkey' >> /usr/local/etc/trusted_units

+When starting, stopping, or checking the status of these units `ttoggle` will check if the calling user is the same as the user specified for the unit.
+If the users match, the current user will be used to take the appropriate action.
+If the users do not match (for instance, when `ttoggle` is called by root), `sudo` will be used to take action as the specified user.

 ### Automation